It is important to take time to heal properly following tummy tuck surgery

 Although you will need to avoid strenuous exercise for a while, it is good to keep active once you are feeling comfortable enough.
 Try to walk a little each day — this will keep your blood circulation going, reduce the risk of blood clots, and aid the overall healing process.

 As you heal from surgery, try to maintain a healthy lifestyle by drinking plenty of water and eating plenty of nourishing foods.
 Ask your surgeon about how best to reduce visible scarring.
 If you have any concerns about your recovery, be sure to raise them with your surgeon at your follow-up appointment.

 What are the side effects of tummy tuck surgery?

 It is completely normal to feel some pain following a tummy tuck procedure.
 Your surgeon will prescribe medication to provide some relief from this pain and discomfort.
 You are also likely to experience some swelling, which can last for a few months after surgery.

 Other possible side effects of surgery include bruising in your abdominal area, scarring, and fluid build-up.
 There will also be areas on your skin that feel numb.
 All of these issues should subside over time.

 How can we help?

 Associate Professor Dean White offers a range of cosmetic procedures designed to improve the appearance of the body.
 Besides abdominoplasty, he also offers body lifts, upper arm reduction, thigh reduction and liposuction.
 All of these treatments help to reshape and sculpt the body and achieve natural-looking, aesthetically-pleasing results.
-For a full list of treatments offered by Associate Professor Dean White, please have a look here.

 If you are interested in finding out more about a cosmetic or reconstructive treatment, please don’t hesitate to get in touch to arrange a consultation with Associate Professor Dean White.